Your guests will be surprised and delighted when you tell them that you are going to make dragon fruit margaritas tonight.

 Dragon Fruit Margaritas

-Adding the fruit to a margarita gives it a beautiful red color and a delightful taste.
+Adding this fruit to a margarita gives it a beautiful red color and a delightful taste.
 The fruit is also high in antioxidants.
-Look for them in Asian markets or trygrowing dragon fruit in a pot.(Affiliate link.)

 - 4 oz triple sec